igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 bits.

 {{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of RTT.
-This signal consists of a spin bit that toggles once per RTT.  {{SPIN-BIT}} discusses an additional two-bit Valid Edge Counter (VEC) to compensate for loss and reordering of the spin bit and increase fidelity of the signal in less than ideal network conditions.
+This signal consists of a Spin bit that toggles once per RTT.  {{SPIN-BIT}} discusses an additional two-bit Valid Edge Counter (VEC) to compensate for loss and reordering of the Spin bit and increase fidelity of the signal in less than ideal network conditions.

-This document introduces a stand-alone single-bit delay signal that can be used by passive observers to measure the RTT of a network flow, avoiding the spin bit ambiguities that arise as soon as network conditions deteriorate.
+This document introduces a stand-alone single-bit delay signal that can be used by passive observers to measure the RTT of a network flow, avoiding the Spin bit ambiguities that arise as soon as network conditions deteriorate.

 ## Spin Bit   {#spinbit}

-This section is a small recap of the spin bit working mechanism.
+This section is a small recap of the Spin bit working mechanism.
 For a comprehensive explanation of the algorithm, please see {{SPIN-BIT}}.

-The spin bit is an alternate marking {{AltMark}} generated signal, where the size of the alternation changes with the flight size each RTT.
+The Spin bit is an alternate marking {{AltMark}} generated signal, where the size of the alternation changes with the flight size each RTT.

-The latency spin bit is a single bit signal that toggles once per RTT, enabling latency monitoring of a connection-oriented communication from intermediate observation points.
+The latency Spin bit is a single bit signal that toggles once per RTT, enabling latency monitoring of a connection-oriented communication from intermediate observation points.

-A "spin period" is a set of packets with the same spin bit value sent during one RTT time interval.
-A "spin period value" is the value of the spin bit shared by all packets in a spin period.
+A "spin period" is a set of packets with the same Spin bit value sent during one RTT time interval.
+A "spin period value" is the value of the Spin bit shared by all packets in a spin period.

 The client and server maintain an internal per-connection spin value (i.e. 0 or
-1) used to set the spin bit on outgoing packets.
+1) used to set the Spin bit on outgoing packets.
 Both endpoints initialize the spin value to 0 when a new connection starts.
 Then:

 * when the client receives a packet with the packet number larger than any